hsarfraz/cloud-connector/README.md

 This whole process required a strong level of analytical and communication skills and this was demonstrated through the documentation, of the python connector.

+- The connector was a part of a data pipeline process where I had to convert Monday.com data into a format that can be read in Microsoft Power BI

 #### Softwares/tools that assisted in development

 I used SoapUI (an open source API testing tool) to analyze the Monday.com webservices